beastbytes/yii-rbam/docs/source/attributes.rst

     .. php:method:: __construct($item, $description = null, $parent = [], $ruleName = null)

         :param ItemInterface $item: An Item Enum case
-        :param ?string $description: The description of the Item (default: '')
+        :param ?string $description: The description of the Item (default: null)
         :param ItemInterface|list<ItemInterface> $parent: The parent(s) of the Item
-        :param string|null $ruleName: The name of a rule to be applied to the Item
+        :param ?string $ruleName: The name of a rule to be applied to the Item (default: null)

     Other methods are used internally by RBAM to initialise RBAC